 In Illinois, two out of every 1,000 people are destined for divorce each year.
 Although divorce rates in Illinois lag behind the national average, the fact remains that over 10,000 Illinoisans will decide to divorce this year.
+For this reason, you may eventually need the assistance of divorce lawyers in Peoria IL.

 The decision to get divorced may be one of the biggest and most difficult decisions you ever make.
 At Schierer & Ritchie, our experienced and compassionate divorce attorneys will help you work through this challenging time and set you on a path to a fresh start.